Akilli-Trafik/PUBSUB-AVRO/README.md

 - mongoDB database name = Violation
 - mongoDB database name = violation1 or violation2 or violation3

--En aşağından "add a property" kısmından aşağıdaki property eklenmeli.
+En aşağından "add a property" kısmından aşağıdaki property eklenmeli.

 -value.converter.schema.registry.url =  http://schema-registry:8081